benbeast1210/Revenue-Growth-Analysis/docs/README.md

 >>For example, if the office made $15000 with the original discount age, and would make $18000 with 14 as the discount age, then the growth would be ((18000-15000)/15000)*100 = 20%  So, for the input 14, your program should output 20.
 The output should be an integer (use int() to convert the result).
 >
 >
->>This project was completed for: PYTHON CORE certificate from SoloLearn, in Summer of 2021 and is being added to GitHub in May 2022.
+>>This project was completed for: PYTHON DATA STRUCTURES certificate from SoloLearn, in Summer of 2021 and is being added to GitHub in May 2022.